 Two screens - the first shows how teachers can add a graphic organizer or other custom worksheet to the lesson with the Amplify Customize Add-on.
 The Second shows the teacher drawing and writing on the custom worksheet in Classroom.

-2) Capture and document class conversations in real-time
+Capture and document class conversations in real time

 Interactive worksheets help take your classroom discussions to the next level.
 You can:

-Just like you could with a whiteboard or chart paper, you can add in an empty interactive slide that you can use to take notes from a class conversation to come back to later as an artifact.
+Just like you could with a whiteboard or chart paper, you can add in an empty interactive slide in which you can take notes from a class conversation and come back to later as an artifact.
 This is also a way to help some students engage, see, and process the conversation at their own pace.

 You can also turn a discussion question slide in Amplify’s content into an interactive doc to capture different student responses and share out with the class.